-- Identify environmental and socio-economic opportunities and constraints; - Address the linkages and trade-offs between environmental, social and economic considerations (and their relationship with economic concerns and drivers); - Provide explicit justification for the selection of preferred options (alternatives) and for the acceptance of significant trade-offs (e.g. between different sectoral policy objectives); - Involve key stakeholders and encourage public involvement; - Include an effective, preferably independent, quality assurance system; - Be transparent throughout the process, and clearly communicate the results; - Be cost-effective; encourage synergies, and avoid duplication of efforts; - Propose an effective, formal, independent, quality-assurance, review, and performanceevaluation mechanism for after SEA completion; and for monitoring of PPP outputs and environmental and social indicators, and - Provide opportunities to build capacity to conduct SEA and to use the SEA results.
+- Address the linkages and trade-offs between environmental, social and economic considerations (and their relationship with economic concerns and drivers); - Provide explicit justification for the selection of preferred options (alternatives) and for the acceptance of significant trade-offs (e.g. between different sectoral policy objectives); - Involve key stakeholders and encourage public consultation; - Include an effective, preferably independent, quality assurance system; - Be transparent throughout the process, and clearly communicate the results; - Be cost-effective; encourage synergies, and avoid duplication of efforts; - Propose an effective, formal, independent, quality-assurance, review, and performanceevaluation mechanism for after SEA completion; and for monitoring of PPP outputs and environmental and social indicators, and - Provide opportunities to build capacity to conduct SEA and to use the SEA results.